ok-robot/ok-robot/README.md

 We recommend using CloudCompare to localize coordinates of tapes.
 See the [google drive folder above](https://drive.google.com/drive/folders/1qbY5OJDktrD27bDZpar9xECoh-gsP-Rw?usp=sharing) to see how to use CloudCompare.

-## Train voxel map
+## Load voxel map
-Once you setup the environment run voxel map with your r3d file which will save the semantic information of 3D Scene in `/voxel_map` directory.
+Once you setup the environment run voxel map with your r3d file which will save the semantic information of 3D Scene in `/voxel-map` directory.
 ```
 cd voxel-map
-python train.py dataset_path=[your r3d file location]
+python load_voxel_map.py dataset_path=[your r3d file location]
 ```
+You can check other config settings in `/voxel-map/configs/train.yaml`.

+To modify these config settings, you can either do that in command line or by modifying YAML file.

+After this process finishes, you can check your stored semantic map in the path specified by `cache_path` in `/voxel-map/configs/train.yaml`

 ## Config files
 ### `/voxel-map/config/train.yaml`